fredrik-hammar/function-and-proc-macro-with-same-name/README.md

 But then I ran into the problem that is not possible to export both a `proc_macro` and a function from the same crate.

-Because searching did not give an answer I decided to write down the solution here.
+After searching did not give an answer,
+I decided to write down the solution here.
 In the end, I ended up defining a trait instead though :)

 ```rust